dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 Godot has a built-in [**L**anguage **S**erver **P**rotocol](https://docs.godotengine.org/en/stable/tutorials/editor/external_editor.html#lsp-dap-support),
 that gives you features like **code competition**, **error highlights** and **function definition lookups**.

-First we need to install the [Neovim lsp plugin](https://github.com/neovim/nvim-lspconfig) and set it up.
+First you need to install the [Neovim LSP plugin](https://github.com/neovim/nvim-lspconfig) and set it up.
 I will use [vim-plug](https://github.com/junegunn/vim-plug) as my plugin manager.
 ```lua
 -- Installation